aaronbieber/singleservingphoto/_posts/2008-01-02-faa-to-photographers-youre-grounded.markdown

 kept in carry-on luggage.

-I became concerned because I will be flying out to the California coast at the end of February to scout locations for future "art photography workshops":http://www.artphotoworkshops.com and making that voyage across the country is enough of a hassle without TSA inspectors throwing all of my batteries away.
+I became concerned because I will be flying out to the California coast at the end of February to scout locations for future [art photography workshops](http://www.artphotoworkshops).com and making that voyage across the country is enough of a hassle without TSA inspectors throwing all of my batteries away.

 Here I will make a valiant effort to summarize what has already been said by others and tell you why I think this "emergency" might be somewhat blown out of proportion.
-Continue after the jump!<span id="more"></span><span id="more-163"></span>
+Continue after the jump! ~~MORE~~

 h2.
 The Facts